'Can we try escaping just a little slower?'

 Maybe.

 Phoebe is about to turn 70, and has grown sick of retirement.
-She enrols in an evening arts school course, where she befriends fellow retirees Eva and Dave.
+She enrols in an evening art course, where she befriends fellow retirees Eva and Dave.
 They also happen to be studying across the road from a two-million-dollar Picasso.

 The trio make a promising start, only to find that the school is to be closed due to arts cuts implemented by a blundering government minister.
-The protests of the students' activist group - under 30s only - fall on deaf ears.
+The protests of a student activist group - under 30s only - fall on deaf ears.

 Enter Phoebe, Eva and Dave, who decide to take matters into their own hands ...